-For more information about the different functions defined in the $\Elgg\PluginBootstrapInterface$ please read $Plugin\ bootstrap$ start.php
+For more information about the different functions defined in the \Elgg\PluginBootstrapInterface please read Plugin bootstrap start.php elgg-services.php

 The start.php file bootstraps plugin by registering event listeners and plugin hooks.

 It is advised that plugins return an instance of Closure from the start.php instead of placing registrations in the root of the file.
 This allows for consistency in Application bootstrapping, especially for testing purposes.